roginfarrer/collapsed/README.md

 ## Features

 - Handles the height of animations of your elements, `auto` included!
-- You control the UI - `useCollapse` provides the necessary props, you control everything else.
+- You control the UI - `useCollapse` provides the necessary props, you control the styles and the elements.
-- Built with accessibility in mind - no need to worry if your collapse/expand component is accessible, since this takes care of it for you!
+- Accessible out of the box - no need to worry if your collapse/expand component is accessible, since this takes care of it for you!
 - No animation framework required!
 Simply powered by CSS animations
+- Written in TypeScript

 ## Demo